 Applicants may apply for admission to undergraduate degree programs at any time during the year and, if accepted, begin the program during any one of the six 8-week terms.
 Applicants must demonstrate the language proficiency necessary for successful undergraduate coursework.
-Applicants must provide evidence of at least 30 transferable semester credits upon acceptance including completion of one basic English composition course with a grade of C or better.
-Applicants may complete an interview with a program administrator as part of the admissions process.
+Applicants must demonstrate an overall grade point average of 2.00 on a 4.00 scale with evidence of at least 30 transferable semester credits.
+These credits must include completion of one basic English composition course with a grade of C or better I. Applicants may complete an interview with a program administrator as part of the admissions process.

-- Completed application form with the nonrefundable application fee (fee not required for alumni or students seeking readmission or veterans and active military personnel and their immediate family) - 2.
-All official transcripts issued to Saint Mary's University of Minnesota from all previous institutions attended with a minimum of 30 semester credits with a basic English composition course.
+- Completed application form with the nonrefundable application fee (fee not required for alumni or students seeking readmission or veterans and active military personnel and their immediate family) - All official transcripts issued to Saint Mary's University of Minnesota from all previous institutions attended with a minimum of 30 semester credits with a basic English composition course.
 (An official transcript is one that is sent to the university by the credit-granting institution.
-Transcripts from countries other than the U.S. must be evaluated by a university accepted evaluation source, such as World Education Services, Educational Credential Evaluators, Educational Perspectives, or One Earth International Credential Evaluators and be deemed equivalent to accredited U.S. university standards).
+Transcripts from countries other than the U.S. must be evaluated on a course by course basis by a university accepted evaluation service, such as World Education Services, Educational Credential Evaluators, Educational Perspectives, or One Earth International Credential Evaluators and be deemed equivalent to accredited U.S. university standards).
+Evaluations from an approved member of the National Association of Credential Evaluation Services (NACES.org) will also be accepted.